0330 223 6336

 What is a Pacemaker?

 A pacemaker is a small, battery-operated device implanted under the skin, typically near the collarbone.
 Unlike defibrillators, pacemakers do not deliver a shock to restart the heart.
-Instead, they send low-energy electrical impulses to help maintain a regular heartbeat in cases where the heart beats too slowly (bradycardia) or irregularly.
+Instead, they use wires to deliver low-energy electrical impulses to help maintain a regular heartbeat.

 How Pacemakers Work